 If a child is injured, then their parent or guardian can submit a claim on their behalf at any time until the child turns 18.
 At that point, they are legally an adult and able to act for themselves and have until their 21st birthday to make a claim if they wish.

 The other instance where a litigation friend may act for the victim is if the claimant is a protected party.
 That is, they do not have the mental capacity to make legal or financial decisions.
 The process for claiming as a litigation friend is the same as if a claimant submitted their request for compensation themselves.
 Our role in both instances is to act in the best interests of the victim and do our utmost to obtain the most positive outcome.

 Settling a Compensation Claim out of Court

 The goal of both parties in a compensation claim is to settle out of court.
 Litigating a claim – that is, applying to a court for a ruling, is time-consuming and expensive.
-It takes the control away from the claimant and the responsible party.
-It is only used as a last resort where agreements cannot be reached about who was responsible for the injury or what is an acceptable amount of compensation.
+It takes control away from the claimant and the responsible party.
+It’s the last resort if we can’t come to an agreement about who’s responsible or an acceptable amount of compensation.

 Although we will always strive to settle out of court, we won’t compromise on ensuring you receive a fair amount of compensation.
 If despite extensive negotiation we are unable to agree on payment, then we may advise you submit your claim to a court.
 Your medical negligence solicitor in Ripon will continue to negotiate during this time, and it is not unusual an agreement to be reached on the morning of the court date.